 (d) the applicant issuer must release an announcement on SENS within 48 hours after the meeting of holders of debt securities regarding the outcomes of the meeting.

-In the event of liquidation, business rescue or curatorship of the applicant issuer, the reference to 10 business days in (a) is reduced to 2 business days and (b) is reduced to 5 business days.
+In the event of the liquidation, business rescue or curatorship of the applicant issuer, the inability of the applicant issuer to pay its debts as they fall due or the applicant issuer becoming financially distressed as contemplated in the Companies Act, the reference to 5 business days in (a) is reduced to 2 business days and 7 business days in (b) is reduced to 5 business days.

+6.76 The holder/s of debt securities who demanded the meeting may, may prior to the meeting, withdraw the demand by notice in writing to the applicant issuer, A copy must be submitted to the JSE.
+Further, the applicant issuer may cancel the meeting if as a result of one or more of the demands being withdrawn, fail to meet the required percentage in paragraph 7.74 to call a meeting.

-Specific responsibilities to investors
+Specific responsibilities of the debt officer

-6.76 In order to ensure that potential investors and holders of debt securities are afforded fair and transparent treatment regarding the preparation of a placing document and security documents, or any amendment thereto, the compliance officer appointed pursuant to Section 7 must undertake the following responsibilities:
+6.77 In order to ensure that potential investors and holders of debt securities are afforded fair and transparent treatment regarding the preparation of a placing document and/or security documents (as the case may be), or any amendment thereto, the debt officer appointed pursuant to Section 7 must undertake the following responsibilities:

+(a) in the event that participation from investors are being sought, prior to registration of a placing document or any proposed amendments to the terms and conditions of any placing document, security documents and/or any applicable pricing supplements(s) send to investors the placing document, amended security documents and/or applicable pricing supplement(s) for comment;

-(a) prior to (i) any new issuance of debt securities, (ii) registration of a program memorandum and/or (iii) any proposed amendments to the existing programme memorandum, communicate the following in electronic format to investors –
+(b) on receipt of the comments from investors, consider same and communicate the following in electronic format (not through SENS) to investors:

-(i) a detailed list of all comments received by the arranger on the placing document, any security documents and/or any proposed amendments to these documents, omitting the names of the investors.
-The intention is to disclose the nature and extent of comments received without disclosing the parties who provided the comments.
+(i) a detailed list of all comments received on the placing document, any security documents and/or any proposed amendments to these documents, omitting the names of the investors.
+The intention is to disclose the nature and extent of comments received without disclosing the names of investors who provided their comments.
 For the avoidance of doubt, all the comments must be disclosed verbatim, irrespective whether comments follow the same theme or are repeated;

-(ii) a response by the applicant issuer in respect of all the comments received in item (i) above, including details on whether the comments have been accepted and if not, why not; and
+(ii) a response by the applicant issuer in respect of all the comments received in item (i) above, including details on whether the comments have been accepted and if not, the reason for not accepting the comment; and

-(iii) the response in (ii) above must include a marked-up version of the placing document and/or any security documents clearing showing all amendments made in respect of the comments received.
+(iii) the response in (ii) above must include a marked-up version of the amended placing document and/or any security documents and or any applicable pricing supplement clearly showing all amendments made in respect of the comments received;

-(b) prior to formal submission of the placing document confirm to the JSE in writing that the applicant issuer has requested all comments submitted to the arranger on the placing document and/or any security documents, as received from potential investors.
-The applicant issuer must further confirm to the JSE that it has reviewed/considered all comments submitted to the arranger and/or directly to the applicant issuer in reaching the final terms of the placing document and/or security documents and that it has complied with the responsibilities under (a) above;

-(c) on submission for conditional approval confirm to the JSE in writing that the applicant issuer has requested all comments submitted to the arranger on the proposed amendments to the programme memorandum, as received from the holders of debt securities.
-The applicant issuer must further confirm to the JSE that it has reviewed /considered all comments submitted to the arranger and/or directly to the applicant issuer in reaching the final terms of the amendments to the programme memorandum and that it has complied with the responsibilities under (a) above;

-(d) specifically –

-(i) monitor compliance (i) by the applicant issuer with the terms and conditions of the placing document and (ii) by the security providers of the terms and conditions of the security documents (if applicable), and notify holders of debt securities immediately through SENS of any non-compliance by the applicant issuer and/or security providers;
+(c) act as central contact person for the applicant issuer to assist holders of debt securities with any issues pertaining to compliance with (i) the terms and conditions of any placing document, security documents and/or any applicable pricing supplements(s) and (ii) the Debt Listings Requirements;

-(ii) monitor and announce via SENS immediately that all conditions to the issue of debt securities have been fulfilled, waived or deferred to the satisfaction of holders of debt securities;
+(d) monitor and announce via SENS immediately that all conditions to the issue of debt securities have been fulfilled, waived or deferred to the satisfaction of holders of debt securities; and